 Cut spendings and design a budget to avoid bankruptcy

-If not, it is imperative to plan a budget and put all things under your control.
+If not, it is imperative to create a budget and get all things under your control.
 You can control your spending in different ways, such as,

 - Prefer to pay in cash rather than through your credit card.

-- You should also shift to debit card, without canceling your card to save your credit scoring.
+- Shift to using debit card, without canceling your credit card to save your credit scoring.

 There are many small things that you can do too.
 For example, avoid dining out frequently and reduce your alcohol or cigarette consumption.
 You should also cancel any gym membership that might not be fruitful for you.